yuval-beiser/algo-trading/AllCode.md

 if marketposition = 0 //Conditions Entry short and
 (Time >= 0030.00 and Time < 2230.00) //open hours
-//and
+and
-//PLTarget < PForDay
+PLTarget < PForDay
-//and
+and
-//PLTarget > LForDay
+PLTarget > LForDay
 and
 close < Open
 and
 close < close [1]
 and
-close cross below low9
+close cross below low5
 and
-close of data2 cross below low9data2
+close of data2 cross below low5data2
 and
 close > open * (1-os8/100)
 and